letrongtriet/Compensate/README.md

 # Compensate

 ## Application architecture
-Application is built base on MVVM + Dependencies Injection architecture to respect SOLID principle
+Application is built base on MVVM + Dependencies Injection architecture to respect SOLID principle (ModelViewViewModel)

 ### ViewModel
 - Handles data (talking to the api)